Resources

 - Follow the steps in the Setup Wizard.

-If you’ve encountered errors during setup, please send us the installer log file, or screenshot showing the error(s).
+If you’ve encountered errors during setup, please send us the installer log file and a screenshot showing the error(s).

 How to Troubleshoot Bugs in GraphicSchedule